The

 of the European countries suffered a significant economic damage after the end

 of the cold war.
-This prompted the United States to provide financial
+This prompted the United States Marshall Plan USSR marshall

 The